Boris Johnson tops poll in first round of Conservative race

 Leadership hopefuls needed at least 17 votes in the secret ballot to go through to the second round, with anyone below that threshold automatically eliminated.

-Environment Secretary Michael Gove said he had voted for the “best candidate”.
+The result of the first round of voting was declared by the backbench 1922 Committee’s joint acting chairman, Dame Cheryl Gillan.

-Other candidates in the race include International Development Secretary Rory Stewart, Foreign Secretary Jeremy Hunt, Health Secretary Matt Hancock, Home Secretary Sajid Javid and former Brexit secretary Dominic Raab.
+Other candidates in the race include Environment Secretary Michael Gove, International Development Secretary Rory Stewart, Health Secretary Matt Hancock, Home Secretary Sajid Javid and former Brexit secretary Dominic Raab.

 - Michael Gove: 37 votes